 Why should I have to pay to volunteer?

 At Lotus, regrettably we simply cannot afford to host volunteers without a financial contribution.
 Volunteers are provided with traditional ger accommodation with separate toilet and shower facilities, and three meals per day.
 Your contribution covers the costs of providing and upkeeping these facilities.
 By covering any such expense incurred by you as a volunteer, it means whatever contribution you give in terms your time and effort will result in a net benefit for Lotus which is the impact our volunteers tend to want.

 If you are looking for a volunteer-orientated organisation which offers to negotiate food and accommodation in exchange for your time then unfortunately we are not a suitable organisation for you.

 How can I overcome the language barrier?

-Most of the Lotus children speak English at varying levels, and all of them understand basic English.
-The children help each other with languages and communicating with volunteers so if you find you cannot communicate clearly directly with a specific child then another child will be able to translate.
+Many of the Lotus children speak English at varying levels, and most of them understand basic English.
+The children help each other with languages and communicating with volunteers so if you find you cannot communicate clearly directly with a specific child then another child or staff member will be able to translate.

 What items can I bring to donate?

 Please see our wishlist for items that we are in need of.
 You can also contact the volunteer coordinator for advice on anything that there is an immediate need for.
 Please note we do not require the donation of stationary such as notebooks, pens, pencils.
 It may be that the most helpful thing would be to donate money towards a larger item than we need to buy.